 There is no learner that has gone through high school that has not done an essay.
-Essay writing is essential in the academic journey for tons of reasons.
+Writing and efficient communication are essential in the academic journey for tons of reasons.
 It enhances the students’ critical thinking skills and allows them to learn about the real world.

 Through essays, learning institutions can assess students’ understanding of subjects and materials.
 Essays contribute to students’ grades, and considering they have to do many of them while studying, they need to do it right.
 While the structure of an essay and research plays a significant role in an essay’s success, editing is the key to a brilliant grade.